 Only those who have experience in Forex trading can take the joke, since predicting reversal points on the chart of a currency pair is not as simple as you may think.
 Technical analysis offers dozens of useful tools to make the task easier.
-For example, you can spot the right time to make a trade if you know how to find support and resistance.
+For example, you can spot the right time to make a trade if you know how to find support and resistance levels.

 Support and resistance are some of the fundamental concepts of technical analysis.
 They allow spotting the most preferred areas for buying and selling.

 This article is all about how to draw support and resistance correctly.
 You will learn how to identify support and resistance levels and lines, and get tips on how to use this knowledge in Forex trading efficiently.

 Support level represents such low asset prices at which some market participants no longer want to sell, while others would be willing to buy.